isx434324/kerberosproject/backendClassic/ksshserver/readme.md

 tania@EDT.ORG

  ```

-Right, we have the principal host/ksshserver@EDT.ORG.
 Note that the unix user tania must also exist in the kerberos database to get the credentials.

-As a client, we are going to get the credentials to use the ssh service
+The client (server [kclient](https://github.com/isx434324/kerberosproject/tree/master/backendClassic/kclient)), get the credentials to start a ssh session.

  ```bash
 [root@kclient docker]# kinit tania
 Password for tania@EDT.ORG: ktania
  ```

-If the authentication was succesfull we'll have an output like this.
+If the authentication was succesfull, the client can list its credentials:
   ```bash
 [root@kclient docker]# klist
 Ticket cache: FILE:/tmp/krb5cc_0